danthegoodman1/icedb/README.md

 ### `unique_row_key`

-If provided, will use a top-level row key as the `_row_id` for deduplication.
-If not provided a UUID will be generated.
+If provided, will use a top-level row key as the `_row_id` for deduplication instead of generating a UUID per-row.
+Use this if your rows already have some unique ID generated.

 ## Pre-installing DuckDB extensions